 Importance of the French Language

-French is one of the leading languages of Europe and the world.
+- 1: French is one of the most important languages in the world

 French is considered a Romance language.
 With its origins in Latin, French is widely regarded to be among the most beautiful languages in the world.

 French language History and Origins

 Key influencers are early Latin and Italian.
 In the 17th – 19th centuries French was the main international language, though it has been overtaken by English in the 20th – 21st.